Johnson & Johnson stock rises on split news: Here’s why and when the company is separating

 Four J’s are better than two?

-Shares of Johnson & Johnson rose in pre-market trading Friday after the multinational health giant said it plans to split its operations into two separately traded firms—one focused on consumer health products and the other on pharmaceuticals and medical devices.
+Shares of Johnson & Johnson rose in pre-market trading Friday after the multinational health giant said it plans to split its operations into two separate publicly traded firms—essentially spinning off its consumer products unit and turning J&J into a company more narrowly focused on pharmaceuticals and medical devices.
 The news follows a similar move by General Electric, which earlier this week said it would split up into three separate companies.

 Here’s what you need to know about J&J’s announcement: